Electrons on a Napkin: The Story of the Name Behind Prestigious Award

 Hall became known for his determination to overcome any technical obstacle.
 “With the amount of hours we were all putting in, it’s amazing that he never backed off.
 He always stayed until it got done — that was Stan,” said Ken Flack, a program director.

 As part of his work, Hall spent significant time traveling between the east and west coasts.
 On Sept.
 11, 2001 he was on American Airlines Flight 77 travelling out of Dulles, Virginia as Al-Qaida terrorists took over the plane and crashed it into the Pentagon.
 He was later awarded the Defense Medal for Freedom, a decoration established to honor civilians employees who worked in tandem with the Department of Defense who were killed in the line of duty.

-This year’s Association of Old Crows convention will feature a “History Hall” outlining Hall’s contributions and featuring life-size models of Raytheon’s history of contributions in the field of EW, including the ALE-50 decoy and ALR-67(V)3 radar warning receiver.
+To celebrate the award, the Association of Old Crows convention featured a “History Hall” outlining Hall’s contributions and featuring life-size models of Raytheon’s history of contributions in the field of EW, including the ALE-50 decoy and ALR-67(V)3 radar warning receiver.
 The association has given the business development award in Hall’s name since 2002.